Suet For the Woodpeckers

 George’s Suet Feeder for the Woodpeckers

-My elderly neighbour just loves to putter around making things for his garden and the wild birds.
+My elderly neighbor just loves to putter around making things for his garden and the wild birds.

-The Woodpeckers just love it, especially Downy Woodpeckers and Hairy Woodpeckers and so do a lot of other birds like Red-breasted Nutchatches, White-breasted Nuthatches and Chickadees.
+The Woodpeckers just love it, especially Downy Woodpeckers and Hairy Woodpeckers and so do a lot of other birds like Red-breasted Nuthatches, White-breasted Nuthatches and Chickadees.